krzysztofzablocki/Sourcery/LINUX.md

 3. `sudo apt install libsqlite3-dev`
 4. `sudo apt-get install libncurses5-dev`

-Then, `swiftly` needs to be install to easily manage Swift installation under Linux.
+Then, `swiftly` needs to be installed to easily manage Swift installation under Linux.
 How to install Swiftly is described [in this README](https://github.com/swift-server/swiftly).

 ### Running Tests Under Linux